Overview

 Eligibility

 Families and community partners seeking services from our team are typically interested in obtaining an interdisciplinary approach to assessment and suggestions for treatment.
-We are commonly asked to provide a comprehensive diagnostic assessment or a review of medications and for strategies to support the child or youth in home and school settings.
+We are commonly asked to provide a comprehensive diagnostic assessment or a review of medications and for strategies to support the child or youth at home and in school settings.

 Unit 4